YourRoots Logo

 Children(s): Melba Williams, Margie Williams, James Williams, Linda Williams, Brenda Williams, Jo Williams

-Clarence Cletus Williams was born in 1916 in Newton, Texas, the child of Maston Amos "Yonk" Williams and Sarah Evalineah "Eva" Clark.
-Clarence Cletus Williams later married Alma Lee Dryden, and together they raised children including Melba Laverne Williams, Margie Lee Williams, James C Williams, Linda Marrene Williams, Brenda Gale Williams and Jo Ann Williams.
-In 1984, Clarence Cletus Williams passed away in Jasper, Texas.
+In 1916, Clarence Cletus Williams entered the world in Newton, Texas, born to Maston Amos "Yonk" Williams and Sarah Evalineah "Eva" Clark.
+In 1920, Clarence Cletus Williams resided in Justice Precinct 3, Newton, Texas, USA.
+In 1930, Clarence Cletus Williams resided in Precinct 3, Newton, Texas, USA.
+Clarence Cletus Williams married Alma Lee Dryden, and had children including Melba Laverne Williams, Margie Lee Williams, James C Williams, Linda Marrene Williams, Brenda Gale Williams, Jo Ann Williams.
+Clarence Cletus Williams passed away in 1984 in Jasper, Texas.

 Find more search results for Clarence Williams